Circular migration: Definition

-Current migration policy rarely takes into account circular migration, instead mainly focusing on the dichotomous concepts of “permanent” and “temporary.”
+Current migration policy rarely takes into account circular migration and instead mainly focuses on the dichotomous concepts of "permanent" and "temporary".
 In contrast to temporary migration, circular migration allows the worker to simultaneously be engaged with both the home and host countries.
 Furthermore, it typically involves both return to the country of origin and repeated moves to the destination country.
 In many ways, being connected to both places provides an advantage for the migrant worker, because they do not have to make a definitive choice to stay in one.
 This allows for the maximization of capabilities, a concept articulated by Amartya Sen and Martha Nussbaum.
 By working in a high-income location with better earnings and spending in low-income, low-cost countries, the migrant worker is able to realize the best capabilities for both themselves and their families.
 Circularity also allows for the maintenance of traditions, citizenship, and family, an important part of human capabilities.

 The circular patterns of migration can be divided into several categories: seasonal migration, non-seasonal low-wage labor, and the movement of professionals, academics, and transnational entrepreneurs.
 Of these, seasonal migration is the most familiar between high-income and low-income countries.
 Although it is mostly related to the agricultural sector, in can also apply to other industries that vary by season, such as tourism, landscaping, and construction.